Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Asymptotic expansions of the Dirichlet-Neumann operator

 \section{Asymptotic expansions of the Dirichlet-Neumann operator}

 In this section, we perform expansions of the Dirichlet-Neumann operator with an error of order $O(\mu \ve + \mu^2 \beta^2)$ and $O(\mu^2\ve+ \mu \ve \beta + \mu^2\beta^2)$.
 The standard approach to deriving asymptotic models is by approximating the velocity potential $\Phi$, which in turn will give an approximation of \eqref{D-N operator}.
 Classically, one straightens the fluid domain to work on the flat strip, where we can easily make approximations.
-However, if we straighten the bottom, there will be an appearance of $\beta$ that will give approximations on the form $O(\mu\ve + \mu \beta)$ in the case Whitham-Boussinesq and $O(\mu^2\ve + \mu^2\beta)$ in the case Whitham-Green-Naghdi systems (see \cite{DucheneMMWW21} for the derivation of such models).
+However, if we straighten the bottom, there will be an appearance of $\beta$ that will give approximations on the form $O(\mu\ve + \mu \beta)$ in the case Boussinesq type systems and $O(\mu^2\ve + \mu^2\beta)$ in the case Green-Naghdi type systems (see \cite{DucheneMMWW21} for the derivation of such models).